nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/algorithm-4b.jpg?raw=true" width="384">
 <br />
-<i>Evolution of rotation (left) and tranlsation (right) estimation error mean and standard deviation according to the distribution of the features.
+<i>Evolution of rotation (left) and translation (right) estimation error mean and standard deviation according to the features angle of view.
 For each of the 32 points of measure, 32 different sets of 16 features are considered.
-The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view - Images : Nils Hamel</i>
+The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view for comparison - Images : Nils Hamel</i>
 </p>
 <br />